byt3n33dl3/Offshore/docs/config.md

 # Config

-In this page, we will look at the config file of trojan.
-Trojan uses [`JSON`](https://en.wikipedia.org/wiki/JSON) as the format of the config.
+In this page, we will look at the config file of offshore. offshore uses [`JSON`](https://en.wikipedia.org/wiki/JSON) as the format of the config.

 **Note: all "\\" in the paths under Windows MUST be replaced with "/".**